mryeminthu/Portfolio/README.md

 > Here is my project as a Micronaut to understand how to build Mobile first website.

+### Prerequisites

+To launch the project, please clone my repository onto your PC.

 ### Setup

-> Install VS code, Node.js and git on your local computer.

-### Prerequisites

 Clone this repository to your desired folder:
 a.
 Click Code button (shown in green color)
 b.
 Copy URL.
 c.
 Please clone it with the following command: git clone <url>

+### Install

+> Install VS code, Node.js and git on your local computer.

 <!-- AUTHORS -->

 ## 👥 Author <a name="authors"></a>